friendethan/FlyTubules_IMS/README.md

 ## Files

 * statisticalAnalysis.R contains the script for statistical analysis
-* visuazliation.R contains the script for generating the figures for the publication
+* visualization.R contains the script for generating the figures for the publication
 * functions.R contains functions Ethan wrote for this project

 ## Reference Publication